glaucomunsberg/robot-ia/mkdocs/docs/index.md

+---
+title: Robot IA
+description: A DIY robot project that uses AI as the main controller.
+image: images/project/current_status_represenation.jpg
+tags:
+  - robot
+  - ESP32-S3
+  - IA
+  - DIY
+hide:
+  - tags
+---

 ## Introduction

 [![Chassis](images/project/current_status_represenation.jpg){ align=right width=60% }](images/project/current_status_represenation.jpg){target="_bank"}

 The project is a DIY project that uses a AI as the main controller.
 I create this project to test some ideas about how to create a robot that can be used to help in some tasks using AI.

 Current we use [ESP32-S3](https://www.espressif.com/en/products/socs/esp32s3) microcontroller to run the project with peripherals like camera, ultrasonic sensor, temperature and humidity sensor, etc.